Trump Rally Took A Break - Cramer's Mad Money (1/5/17)

 Halozyme's stock went up 20% on positive Phase II data on pancreatic cancer treatment.
 Cramer interviewed CEO Dr. Helen Torley to know more.

-Torley mentioned that patients who took PEGPH20, improved time of cancer progression and reduce the rate of blood clots.
+Torley mentioned that patients who took PEGPH20 improved time of cancer progression and reduced the rate of blood clots.
 "Pancreas cancer is one of the most devastating cancers that still today if you have advanced cancer, the probability of survival at 5 years is less than 5%," she added.

 The stock of the company stalled as there was chatter that the data was not as strong as it seems.
 Torley said that there was not a benefit for the overall population, and stage 1 of the study where there was a temporary clinical hold that may have impacted it.

 "The important message is that this data is certainly supportive of the confirmatory phase 3 study that we have already underway.
 And that's really what a stage 2 is to do.
 It's to help you identify: Is your design right?
 Do you have your powering right?
-Do you have in the case of our drug—the biomarker cut point right?," she said.
+Do you have in the case of our drug—the biomarker cut point right?" she said.
 This data is supportive and hence it has moved to stage III.

 Viewer calls taken by Cramer

-Mobileye (NYSE:MBLY): If one has to be in autonomous driving stocks, it's better to be in NVidia (NASDAQ:NVDA) that makes chips for the technology.
+Mobileye (NYSE:MBLY): If one has to be in autonomous driving stocks, it's better to be in NVIDIA (NASDAQ:NVDA) that makes chips for the technology.

 Blackstone (NYSE:BX): It's getting the institutional support it deserves.
 They can liquefy their assets.